Fayetteville Housing Authority board selects new leadership

 The board fired former Executive Director Angela Belford in March amid complaints from public housing residents and staff.
 The vote came during a meeting that started in the evening and ended in the early morning hours.
 Bensinger was not present for the vote, but the remaining members voted 4-0.

-Interim director John Berry has been serving in the role while the board searches for a permanent director.
+Interim Director John Berry has served in the role while the board searches for a permanent director.

 Board member Lucky McMahon resigned in late May citing personal reasons.